Dripdrop12/ipardalis/content/faq.md

 ![ambilobe](/img/ambilobe.jpg)

 We are not trying to make money.
-We breed pardalis because we love it, and we want others to be able to experience "what it is like to live with dragons" - Bill Strand.
-This means we take very good care of your animals, and you get a beautiful, healthy pet/breeder if you buy from us.
+We breed Furcifer pardalis because we love them, and we want others to be able to experience "what it is like to live with dragons" - Bill Strand.
+We take very good care of our animals, and you get a beautiful, healthy chameleon if you buy from us.

 ## 1. HOW DO I GET MY CHAMELEON?